Francisco Lindor: 2025

+2026

+On February 11, 2026, it was announced that Lindor would require surgery to repair a fractured hamate bone.

+Lindor had a slow start to 2026, and while he did improve after that, he suffered an injury on the basepaths in an April 22 game against the Minnesota Twins, forcing him on IL.
+He was reinstated from IL for the second game of a June 24 doubleheader against the Chicago Cubs.
+On August 30, during a game against the Houston Astros, Lindor hit his 155th home run for the Mets (the 293rd of his career), passing Dave Kingman for 6th place on the Mets all-time home run list.
+On September 12, in a 12–2 victory over the New York Yankees, Lindor hit a leadoff home run in the first inning and a grand slam in the eighth inning.
+This marked the 24th multi-home run of Lindor's career, tying Ernie Banks for the second most multi-home run games in a shortstop's career.
+The eighth inning grand slam was also the 299th home run of Lindor's career, passing Banks for the third-most home runs by a primary shortstop in MLB history.

 International career

 World Junior Baseball Championship (United States)

-In 2010, he played for the 18U United States team in the 2010 World Junior Baseball Championship, in Thunder Bay, Ontario.
+In 2010, Lindor played for the 18U United States team in the 2010 World Junior Baseball Championship, in Thunder Bay, Ontario.
 They finished in fifth place despite only losing one game.
 Lindor was named to the All-IBAF Juniors Team in his position at shortstop.

 2017 WBC

 Lindor played for the Puerto Rican national team at the 2017 World Baseball Classic (WBC).
 He was selected the MVP of Pool D, where team Puerto Rico attained a 3–0 record.
 His offensive stats in the first round included five hits in 11 at bats for a .455 average, two HR, four RBI, and four runs scored.
 Puerto Rico went undefeated in the first and second rounds until losing to the United States in the championship game.
 Following the conclusion of the tournament, he was named to the 2017 All-WBC team.

 2023 WBC

 Lindor once again played for the Puerto Rican national team at the 2023 World Baseball Classic and was made team captain after a vote from the players.
 He hit to a .450 average with six runs, five RBI, and one triple through five games.
 Lindor also ran out an inside-the-park home run in 15.7 seconds to secure a win against the Dominican Republic, a victory which ensured Puerto Rico's advancement to the quarterfinals and qualification for the 2026 World Baseball Classic.
 Puerto Rico then lost to Mexico in the quarterfinals, with Lindor going 2–5 on two singles in their final game.